MY STORY

 A few of my favorite things.

-I earned my degree in Integrative Arts from Penn State University, then moved to New York to pursue a career in film and television, specializing in graphic and scenic arts.
+I earned my bachelor's degree in Integrative Arts from Penn State University, then moved to New York to pursue a career in film and television, specializing in graphic and scenic arts.
 To this day, I remain deeply engaged in the city’s creative community and find inspiration on the scenic trails and waterways throughout the state.

 Creating memorable stories.